Candaka/asg_2_fyp/README.md

-# COMP6047001 - Algorithm and Programming Assignment
+# Sesi 3 - Git Started: Version Control For New Coders

 This repository contains my submission for **ASG 2 FYP**.